RaspAP/raspap-docs/docs/insiders.md

 financial contributions, expenses and payouts to project team members are automatically reported.
 Everyone can see where money comes from and what it's spent on.
 This committent to full transparency was central in our decision to implement Insiders.

+## Quarterly giving
+Beginning in 2022, each quarter 15% of all proceeds from Insiders will be donated directly to the [Raspberry Pi Foundation](https://www.raspberrypi.org/).
+The Raspberry Pi Foundation is a
+UK-based charity that works to put the power of computing and digital making into the hands of people all over the world.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dEzg92g1LHw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+When you become an Insider, not only do you support development of RaspAP but you also help inspire young people by harnessing the power of computing to solve problems and express themselves creatively.
 ## Frequently asked questions

 ### Installing